DopamineDriven/exploring-next/README.md

     - Served seamlessly from points all over the world
 - Placeholder images while waiting for data to download
     - Animated lines of what appears to be data to ensure user data is being downloaded

+### See next-compose-plugins npm to avoid embedding nests

+## Downsides of Server-Side Rendering
+- Every page landing causes a complex Node invocation
+    - Could bog down even strong servers
+    - Some say server-side rendered apps are wrong for high volume sites for this very reason
+- High volume sites like Airbnb and Facebook that use React, so how do they keep them fast?
+    - Implement caching schemes to keep servers fresh and fast
+        - server-side caches